WDI-SEA/react-development-course-materials/06-Applied Practice/01-exploring-documentation-lecture.md

 <aside class="notes">

 **Talking Points**:

 - Now let's apply something new.
 In the search bar at the top, look for "Conditional Rendering."
 - Read through the page.
 - Then, look at this CodePen application — it's the fruit filter from before.
 Currently, it only lists the matching fruits.
 However, it has functions to make the list for unmatching ones.
-- Referring to the documentation on conditional rendering, finish this application so there's only a single list displayed at any time, with a corresponding button that changes between "Show matching fruits" and "Show unmatching fruits."
+- Referring to the documentation on conditional rendering, finish this application so there's only a single list displayed at any time with a corresponding button that changes between "Show matching fruits" and "Show unmatching fruits."
-  - The two functions creating the buttons have been made for you, below the class declaration.
+  - The two functions creating the buttons are included for you below the class declaration.
-  - The `return()` method in the `render()` method is accurate, as well as the `handleFilterChange()` method.
+  - The `return()` method in the `render()` method is accurate, as is the `handleFilterChange()` method.
 No modifications are needed in either `handleFilterChange()` or `return()`.

 **Teaching Tip**:

 - Provide [this CodePen](https://codepen.io/SuperTernary/pen/qPqqQE?editors=0010) for students who need support.
-There's a comment everywhere they need to make a modification.
+There are comments everywhere they need to make modifications.

 </aside>